-- A. Employees may be required to submit to polygraph examinations.
-On these occasions, the results of the examinations cannot be used as evidence in any administrative hearing unless the officer and the Department agree. - B. Employees may voluntarily submit to polygraph examinations.
-Results of voluntary exams are admissible in administrative hearings. - C. The results of polygraph examinations are not admissible in criminal proceedings, even by stipulation. - D. The law enforcement officer's representative needs not be present during the actual administration of a polygraph examination by a certified polygraph examiner, if: - The questions to be asked are reviewed with the law enforcement officer or his representative prior to the administration of the examination; - The representative is allowed to observe the administration of the polygraph examination; - And, a copy of the final report of the examination by the certified polygraph operator is made available to the law enforcement officer or his representative within ten days after the completion of the examination Public Safety Article, Title 3 or; - The officer or representative waives the right to have the representative present. - E. Polygraph examinations will be conducted by a qualified examiner in accordance with the standards and rules of the American Polygraph Association and Federal and State Laws.
+- A. Employees may be required to submit to polygraph/CVSA examinations.
+On these occasions, the results of the examinations cannot be used as evidence in any administrative hearing unless the officer and the Department agree. - B. Employees may voluntarily submit to polygraph/CVSA examinations.
+Results of voluntary exams are admissible in administrative hearings. - C. The results of polygraph/CVSA examinations are not admissible in criminal proceedings, even by stipulation. - D. The law enforcement officer's representative needs not be present during the actual administration of a polygraph/CVSA examination by a certified polygraph examiner, if: - The questions to be asked are reviewed with the law enforcement officer or his representative prior to the administration of the examination; - The representative is allowed to observe the administration of the polygraph/CVSA examination; - And, a copy of the final report of the examination by the certified polygraph operator is made available to the law enforcement officer or his representative within ten days after the completion of the examination Public Safety Article, Title 3 or; - The officer or representative waives the right to have the representative present.

-.6 STATEMENTS AND REPORTS: During a complaint investigation, any member, regardless of rank, may be required by the investigator to submit written reports and/or answer all questions which relate to the subject matter of the investigation.

-.7 FAILURE TO COOPERATE: In event a member being questioned as a witness refuses to give a statement, answer a question, or submit a written report, or a member under investigation refuses to cooperate with the investigation as required above, the investigator will direct the member to do so under a direct order.
+- E. Polygraph examinations will be conducted by a qualified examiner in accordance with the standards and rules of the American Polygraph Association and Federal and State Laws.
+CVSA's will be conducted by a certified examiner with a law enforcement agency. - .6 STATEMENTS AND REPORTS: During a complaint investigation, any member, regardless of rank, may be required by the investigator to submit written reports and/or answer all questions which relate to the subject matter of the investigation. - .7 FAILURE TO COOPERATE: In event a member being questioned as a witness refuses to give a statement, answer a question, or submit a written report, or a member under investigation refuses to cooperate with the investigation as required above, the investigator will direct the member to do so under a direct order.
 If the member refuses to obey the order, he/she is subject to being charged with a violation of policy and procedure with insubordination and failure to obey a lawful order, and he/she will be advised of this fact